ppy/osu-wiki/wiki/Tournaments/OWC/2/en.md

 1. The osu!
 World Cup is a 4v4, country-based team tournament played on the osu! game mode.
 2. Beatmap scoring is based on **[ScoreV1](/wiki/Score#scorev1)**.
-3. The beatmaps for each round will be announced by the tournament host on the discussion thread in advance one before the actual matches take place.
+3. The beatmaps for each round will be announced by the tournament host on the discussion thread in advance before the actual matches take place.
 Only these beatmaps will be used during the respective matches.
    - One beatmap will be a tiebreaker beatmap.
 This beatmap will only be played in case of a tie.
 4. The match schedule will be settled by the Tournament Management (see the [scheduling instructions](#scheduling-instructions)).
 5. If no staff is available, the match will be postponed.
-6. If the beatmap ends in a draw, the map will be nullified.
+6. If a beatmap ends in a draw, the map will be nullified.
 7. If a player disconnects, their scores will not be counted towards their team's total.
 8. Beatmaps cannot be reused in the same match unless the map was nullified.
 9. If a team fails to bring in the required minimum of 4 players to a match, the corresponding match can either be: